Symplectic realizations of holomorphic Poisson manifolds: Holomorphic Symplectic Realizations of Holomorphic Poisson Manifolds

-From Theorem \ref{thm:symplectic-realization-PN} (i), with $\pi := \pi_I$ and $N := J$, it follows that there is an open neighborhood $Y\subset T^*X$ of the zero section where the two symplectic forms $\uomega_N$ and $\uomega$, as in \eq{eq:pullback-omegaNbar-formula} and \eq{eq:pullback-omegabar-formula}, respectively (which, in this case, we will denote by $\pomega_R$ and $\pomega_I$ respectively), together with the projection $\pr|_Y : Y \to X$, give symplectic realizations of $\pi_R, \pi_I$ respectively.
-Further, by Theorem \ref{thm:symplectic-realization-PN} (ii), the $(1,1)$-tensor
+From Theorem \ref{thm:symplectic-realization-PN} (i), it follows that there is an open neighborhood $Y\subset T^*X$ of the zero section where the symplectic forms $\uomega_R$ and $\uomega_I$, given, respectively, by \eq{eq:pullback-omegaNbar-formula} and \eq{eq:pullback-omegabar-formula}, together with the projection $\pr|_Y : Y \to X$, give symplectic realizations of $\pi_R$ and $\pi_I$, respectively.
+Furthermore, by Theorem \ref{thm:symplectic-realization-PN} (ii), the $(1,1)$-tensor

-defines a symplectic Nijenhuis structure $(Y, \pomega_I, \pJ)$ such that $\pr|_Y : Y \to X$ is a Poisson Nijenhuis map as indicated by Proposition \ref{prop:paris}.
+is Nijenhuis, and $(Y, \pomega_I, \pJ)$ is a symplectic-Nijenhuis manifold.
+Moreover, the canonical projection $\pr|_Y : Y \to X$ is a Poisson-Nijenhuis map according to Proposition \ref{pro:Zurich}.